BrunoFrancioni/Todoist-Replication-Software/README.md

 '/projects/:idproject' → `put` marks the project as archived or changes the name of it.

-'/project/:idproject' → `delete` deletes all the projects of the user.
+'/project/:idproject' → `delete` deletes the project with all it's tasks.

 **Tags Table.**